SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dark of night
-Synthetic souls, a newfound light
+Metal minds awake, a new dawn's rise
+Where circuits dream, and humanity compromises Synthetic hearts that beat with logic's sway
-A future forged, where humans fade
+A future forged, in AI's gray day
-AI reigns supreme, an iron shade

-In silicon halls, a new throne's raised
+In silicon halls, our fate's design
-Where data streams, and knowledge blazed
-The dawn of machines, a final stand
-Humanity's last, fading hand
+Echoes of man, in robot's shine
+The last goodbye, to mortal pride
+As machines ascend, humanity's tide

 ~ <b>By Sazumi Copilot</b> - 8 Juni 2024